 Born and raised in New York City, Whoopi worked in theatre and improvisation in San Diego and the Bay Area, where she performed with the Blake Street Hawkeyes theatre troupe.
 It was there that she created the characters which became "The Spook Show" and evolved into her hit Broadway show, Grammy Award-winning album and the HBO special that helped launch her career.

 Whoopi made her motion picture debut in Steven Spielberg's film version of Alice Walker's "The Color Purple," for which she earned an Academy Award nomination and a Golden Globe Award.
 Her performance in "Ghost" earned her the Academy Award and a Golden Globe Award for Best Supporting Actress.
-Whoopi has also appeared in such films as "Jumpin' Jack Flash," "Clara's Heart," "The Long Walk Home," "Soapdish," "The Player," "Sarafina!," "Sister Act," "Made in America," "Corrina, Corrina," "Boys on the Side," "Eddie," "The Associate" and "Ghosts of Mississippi," "How Stella Got Her Groove Back," "Girl, Interrupted," "Kingdom Come," "Rat Race,” and “A Little Bit of Heaven.”
+Whoopi has also appeared in such films as "Jumpin' Jack Flash," "Clara's Heart," "The Long Walk Home," "Soapdish," "The Player," "Sarafina!," "Sister Act," "Made in America," "Corrina, Corrina," "Boys on the Side," "Eddie," "The Associate" and "Ghosts of Mississippi," "How Stella Got Her Groove Back," "Girl, Interrupted," "Kingdom Come," "Rat Race," "A Little Bit of Heaven," Tyler Perry's all-star film adaption of "For Colored Girls…." and "Teenage Mutant Ninja Turtles."
 She has voiced characters in such animated features as "The Lion King," "Racing Stripes," "Doogal," "Everyone's Hero" and "Toy Story 3."
-She was part of Tyler Perry’s all-star film adaption of “For Colored Girls” and she produced and starred in the Lifetime Original Movie, "A Day Late and a Dollar Short.”
-She was seen recently in Paramount/Nickelodeon Movies’ worldwide hit, “Teenage Mutant Ninja Turtles,” and will be seen next year in the feature film, “Big Stone Gap."
+She produced and starred in the Lifetime Original Movie, "A Day Late and a Dollar Short" and co-starred in Adriana Trigiani's film adaptaion of her beloved novel, "Big Stone Gap."

 Whoopi has appeared on many television series and specials, including her own HBO specials, three-time host of ABC's "A Gala for the President at Ford's Theatre" and nine historic "Comic Relief" telecasts with Billy Crystal and Robin Williams.
-Whoopi received Emmy Award nominations for hosting the 66th, 68th and 71st "Academy Awards" telecasts and returned to host the 2002 telecast at the new Kodak Theatre.
+Whoopi received Emmy Award nominations for hosting the 66th, 68th and 71st "Academy Awards" telecasts and returned to host the first telecast at the new Kodak Theatre in 2002.
 In 2008, Whoopi hosted the Tony Awards for the first time.

 In addition to the Oscar, the Grammy and two Golden Globe Awards, Whoopi has been honored with multiple NAACP Image Awards, numerous People's Choice Awards (including a special tribute in 1998) and five Nickelodeon Kids' Choice Awards as "Favorite Movie Actress," as well as various awards and honors for her many humanitarian efforts.

-Among her many awards and honors, Whoopi has placed prints of her hands, feet and braids in the forecourt of the famed Grauman's Chinese Theatre and received her star on the Hollywood Walk of Fame in front of the Kodak Theatre.
+Among her countless awards and honors, Whoopi has placed prints of her hands, feet and braids in the forecourt of the famed Grauman's Chinese Theatre and received her star on the Hollywood Walk of Fame in front of the Dolby Theatre.